-Revenue of Trulicity, a treatment for type 2 diabetes, increased61 percent and 68 percent in the U.S. during the three and six months ended June 30, 2018, respectively, primarily driven by increased demand as a result of increased share of market for Trulicity and growth in the GLP-1 class.
-Revenue outside the U.S. increased 69 percent and 80 percent during the three and six months ended June 30, 2018, respectively, primarily driven by increased volume and, to a lesser extent, the favorable impact of foreign exchange rates, partially offset by lower realized prices.
+Revenue of Trulicity, a treatment for type 2 diabetes, increased 61 percent and 68 percent in the U.S. during the three and six months ended June 30, 2018, respectively, primarily driven by increased demand as a result of increased share of market for Trulicity and growth in the GLP-1 class.
+Revenue outside the U.S. increased 69 percent and 80 percent during the three and six months ended June 30, 2018, respectively, primarily driven by increased 69 percent, the favorable impact of foreign exchange rates, partially offset by lower realized prices.

 Revenue of Alimta, a treatment for various cancers, increased 3 percent and 5 percent in the U.S. during the three and six months ended June 30, 2018, respectively, driven by increased volume, including increased demand and customer buying patterns in the three months ended June 30, 2018.
 The increase in revenue for the six months ended June 30, 2018 was also, to a lesser extent, driven by higher realized prices.
 Revenue outside the U.S. increased 6 percent and 1 percent during the three and six months ended June 30, 2018, respectively.
-The increase in revenue during the three months ended June 30, 2018, respectively.
-The increase in revenue during the three months ended June 30, 2018, respectively.
 The increase in revenue during the three months ended June 30, 2018 was primarily driven by the favorable impact of foreign exchange rates and higher realized prices, partially offset by decreased volume driven by competitive pressure and loss of exclusivity in several countries.
 The increase in revenue during the six months ended June 30, 2018 was primarily driven by the favorable impact of foreign exchange rates, partially offset by decreased volume and, to a lesser extent, lower realized prices.
 We have faced and remain exposed to generic entry in multiple countries that has eroded revenue and is likely to continue to erode revenue from current levels.